-Condition: During our audit, we proposed audit adjustments that resulted in changes to Watonwan County's financial statements.
+Condition: Material audit adjustments were identified that resulted in changes to Watonwan County's financial statements.
 The adjustments were reviewed and approved by the appropriate staff and are reflected in the financial statements.

 Context: The non-detection of misstatements in the financial statements increases the likelihood that the financial statements would not be fairly presented.
 These adjustments were found in the audit; however, independent external auditors cannot be considered part of the County's internal control.